KeePass is a popular, secure, free, and open-source password manager. This guide will help Windows users set up and manage passwords using KeePass.

 - Right click on the password entry and select Copy Username now paste this username in the website’s field for username.

 - Now right click on the same entry in the KeePass password manager, and select Copy Password and paste it back in the website where the password field is.

 - Please note that you have to be fast with your copying and pasting, as the password is removed from your clipboard by KeePass after 12 seconds.
-This time constraint can be changed through KeePass Password Manager.
+This time constraint can be changed through KeePass Password Safe Manager.

 KeePass is an easy, secure, and portable way of managing your passwords.
 It allows you to customize your passwords, generate secure combinations, and save multiple password entries for different websites with the username.
-Using KeePass is also secure as it uses an end to end encryption mechanism and relies on SH-256 hash function for maximum security.
+Using best password manager KeePass is also secure as it uses an end to end encryption mechanism and relies on SH-256 hash function for maximum security.

 In this article we have discussed how to setup and manage KeePass password manager for windows.
 You may find following links relevant: